KenawMarie/odin-Admin-Dashboard/README.md

-# The Odin Project - Sign-up Form solution
+# The Odin Project - Admin Dashboard solution

-This is a solution to the [Sign-up Form project on The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).
+This is a solution to the [Admin-Dashboard project on The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard).

 ## Table of contents